 Our final full day in Paris began with a Metro ride to the location I was most interested in visiting - Notre Dame Cathedral.

 One of the quirky travel goals that I have is to visit every location referenced in the “The Halloween Tree” by Ray Bradbury.
 This story, which tells the origins of Halloween through visits to different times and locations throughout history, is one that I read every October.
-Notre Dame is one of the locations in the book, so this would be the first stop on my Halloween Tree Tour (note - the other locations in the book, and therefore on my travel list, are Stonehenge, the pyramids in Egypt, Rome, and the Day of the Dead festival in Mexico).
+Notre Dame is one of the locations in the book, so this would be the first stop on my Halloween Tree Tour (note - the other locations in the book, and therefore on my travel list, are Stonehenge - which I got to see on our visit to London, the pyramids in Egypt, Rome, and the Day of the Dead festival in Mexico).

 Of all the places we visited in Paris, Notre Dame was the one that most left me in awe.
 Looking up at the massive ceilings or the beautifully ornate rose window, I realized why it took nearly 200 years to construct this amazing house of God.